Every business scans the marketplace for the best vendor so they can make an informed purchase.

 - General and technical specifications for the product or service

-- Last date for accepting RFQ responses
+- The last date for accepting RFQ responses

 - Estimated dates for the final product or service delivery

-- Proposed contract duration with the vendor
+- The proposed contract duration with the vendor

 - Other terms and conditions that need to be accepted by the vendor

-It is important to note that a request for quote is not a firm offer to purchase.
+It’s important to note that a request for quote is not a firm offer to purchase.
 Therefore, it is not considered a formal contract or agreement.
 The final contract is created once the buyer sends an offer and the vendor or supplier accepts it.

 What is an RFQ in project management?